23 Nov 2016 • BLOG - News

 - You will then be able to have access to the statistics on each of your clients separately.

-- If one of your clients lowers their sender reputation due to a poor contact list, this will not have any impact on the rest of your portfolio since their email streams are separated.
+- If one of your clients sender reputation is compromised due to poor sending stats, this will not have any impact on the rest of your portfolio since their email streams are separated.

 - You do not need any technical knowledge to set up your sub-accounts.

-- On sharing a sub-account with your clients, you can give them access to the statistics on their campaigns only to facilitate the reporting.
+- When sharing a sub-account with your clients, you can give them access to the statistics on their campaigns only to facilitate the reporting.

 - You have the advantage of single billing, irrespective of the number of sub-accounts that you decide to create.